Define an Amazon S3 federated provider

 - If your permissions are sufficient, you receive a success message and can go on to create the federated indexes you use in your federated searches.

-- If you are defining a federated index that maps to an AWS Glue table that you have designed, see Map a federated index to a customer-created AWS Glue table dataset.
+- If you are defining a federated index that maps to an AWS Glue table that you have created, see Map a federated index to a customer-created AWS Glue table dataset.

 - If you are defining a federated index that maps to a AWS Glue table that Splunk software will create, see Map a federated index to a Splunk-managed AWS Glue table dataset